A facelift is a surgical procedure to repair sagging, drooping, and wrinkled skin of the face and neck.

 Sagging or wrinkled skin occurs naturally as you get older.
 Folds and fat deposits appear around the neck.
 Deep creases form between the nose and mouth.
 The jawline grows "jowly" and slack.
 Genes, poor diet, smoking, or obesity can make skin problems start sooner or get worse faster.

 A facelift can help repair some of the visible signs of aging.
-Fixing damage to skin, fat, and muscles can restore a "younger" look.
+Fixing damage to skin, fat, and muscles can restore a "younger," more refreshed and less tired look.

 People have a facelift because they are not satisfied with the signs of aging on their face, but they are in otherwise good health.

-Although most patients are happy with the outcomes, poor cosmetic results that may need more surgery include:
+Although most people are happy with the outcomes, poor cosmetic results that may need more surgery include:

 The doctor may temporarily place a small, thin drainage tube under the skin behind the ear to drain any blood that might collect there.
 Your head will be wrapped loosely in bandages to reduce bruising and swelling.

-Your head will be raised on two pillows (or at a 30-degree angle) for a couple of days after surgery to keep the swelling down.
-The drainage tube will be removed 1 - 2 days after surgery if one was inserted.
-Bandages are usually removed after 1 - 5 days.
-Your face will look pale, bruised, and puffy, but in 4 - 6 weeks it will look normal.
+Your head needs to be raised on 2 pillows (or at a 30-degree angle) for a couple of days after surgery to keep the swelling down.
+The drainage tube will be removed 1 to 2 days after surgery if one was inserted.
+Bandages are usually removed after 1 to 5 days.
+Your face will look pale, bruised, and puffy, but in 4 to 6 weeks it will look normal.

-Most of the stitches will be removed in 5 days.
+Some of the stitches will be removed in 5 days.
 The stitches or metal clips in the hairline might be left in for a few extra days if the scalp takes longer to heal.

 You should avoid:

+Follow instructions about using concealing makeup after the first week.
 Mild swelling may continue for several weeks.
 You may also have numbness of the face for up to several months.

-Most patients are pleased with the results.
+Most people are pleased with the results.

-You will have swelling, bruising, skin discoloration, tenderness, and numbness for 10 - 14 days after the surgery.
+You will have swelling, bruising, skin discoloration, tenderness, and numbness for 10 to 14 days after the surgery.
 Most of the surgical scars are hidden in the hairline or the natural lines of the face and will fade over time.
-Your doctor will probably advise you to limit your sun exposure.
+Your health care provider will probably advise you to limit your sun exposure.

-Rhytidectomy; Cosmetic surgery of the face
+Rhytidectomy; Facialplasty; Cosmetic surgery of the face

-Updated by: David A. Lickstein, MD, FACS, specializing in cosmetic and reconstructive plastic surgery, Palm Beach Gardens, FL.
+Updated by: Hebe Molmenti, MD, PhD, private practice specializing in plastic and reconstructive surgery, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.